 Victor O. Morell, MD, who joined Children's Hospital of Pittsburgh as chief of the Division of Pediatric Cardiothoracic Surgery in 2004, is a skilled surgeon, administrator, researcher and educator.
 In May 2011, Dr. Morell was appointed co-director of the UPMC Heart and Vascular Institute, He also serves as vice chair and director of cardiovascular services for the Department of Cardiothoracic Surgery.

-He was recruited from Children's Hospital of Tampa, Fla., where he served as chief of Pediatric Cardiothoracic Surgery and director of the Pediatric Cardiac Intensive Care Unit from 2000 to 2004.
+Dr. Morell was recruited from St. Joseph's Children's Hospital in Tampa, Fla., where he served as chief of Pediatric Cardiothoracic Surgery and director of the Pediatric Cardiac Intensive Care Unit from 2000 to 2004.
 Under his leadership, the pediatric cardiovascular program became the largest in Florida.

-As an educator, he serves as associate professor of pediatric cardiothoracic surgery at the University of Pittsburgh School of Medicine and is involved in training cardiothoracic residents at the university and Allegheny General Hospital.
-In Florida, he was influential in providing residents and fellows with a pediatric cardiac intensive care rotation at Children's Hospital of Tampa by build relationships with the University of South Florida and University of Florida.
+As an educator, Dr. Morell serves as associate professor of pediatric cardiothoracic surgery at the University of Pittsburgh School of Medicine and is involved in training cardiothoracic residents at the university and Allegheny General Hospital.
+In Florida, he was influential in providing residents and fellows with a pediatric cardiac intensive care rotation at St. Joseph's Children's Hospital by building relationships with the University of South Florida and University of Florida.